econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 As users buy or sell against the bonding curve, the market capitalization of the emojicoin changes.
-Once 1,000 APT of cumulative buy pressure has pushed the bonding curve up to a market capitalization up to 4,500 APT, the emojicoin leaves the bonding curve and the 4 APT deposit is automatically sent back to the market registrant.
+Once 1,000 APT of cumulative buy pressure has pushed the bonding curve up to a market capitalization of 4,500 APT, the emojicoin leaves the bonding curve and the 4 APT deposit is automatically sent back to the market registrant.

 ### Going to college: emojicoin liquidity pools